jundaree/ExtraAWQ/README.md

 1. (Optional) You can comment out the second loop in *opt_example.sh*,*llama_example.sh*,*llama2_example.sh*, as the pseudo-quantized model after the first loop is enough to show our results.

-2. Run the shell file
+2. Run the shell file.

 ```
 sh opt_example.sh